 In the Paris region, the theater season also promises to be exciting, with festivals and events dedicated to the new theater scene.
 Whether you're a fan of drama, comedy orimmersive theatrical experiences, the new shows and theaters are sure to surprise you.

-Madagascar: the musical based on the cult animated film arrives in Paris
+Madagascar: the musical comedy from the cult animated film returns to Paris at the end of the year

 Do you miss the crazy animals from the animated film Madagascar?
-They're back in the form of a musical!
-The show opens at the Théâtre du Gymnase in Paris on October 19.
+They're back in musical form!
+A victim of its own success, the comedy returns to the Théâtre du Gymnase from October 18 to January 4 2026.
 [Read more]

 The Snow Queen: the Ukrainian National Opera ballet at the Théâtre des Champs-Elysées